neoncortex/bashed/README.md

 There are other functions that are used internally by the ones above:
 - \_editarg: parse the arguments of a file;
 - \_editfzf: display fzf selection interfaces;
+- \_editindent: count tabs, or spaces, at the beginning of the line;
 - \_editline: calculate line numbers;
-- \_editread, er: read a region of file, and store in ~/.edit/readlines
 - \_editwindow: open/find windows;

 Also, some functions will come in pairs, for example: editappend, and \_editappend.
 These \_functions are used for auto completing the arguments of the functions, and should not be called directly.